 This performance dates back a good many years (i’ve lost the exact date of the broadcast), but took place on Maundy Thursday at the Temple Church in London.
-It was given by the wonderful Hilliard Ensemble, & as one would expect from them, is a remarkably faithful & heartfelt rendition of Gesualdo’s music.
+It was given by the wonderful Hilliard Ensemble, and as one would expect from them, is a remarkably faithful and heartfelt rendition of Gesualdo’s music.

 Carlo Gesualdo – Tenebrae Responsories for Maundy Thursday

 FLAC1 FLAC2 [282Mb – contains full text with translation]